daveism/560-prez/2nd.md

 [Previous page](start.md) | [Next page](3rd.md)
 ## Getting Started

-First you will have to clone or download this repository.
+First, you will have to clone or download this repository.

 ***Update Hurdat2***